Jean Paul Gaultier: Products

-The fragrance house includes women's, men's, and unisex fragrances; a number of flanker fragrances have been released for each line.
 Jean Paul Gaultier fragrances have been licensed by Puig since 1 January 2016, and were previously licensed by Shiseido subsidiary Beauté Prestige International from 1991 through 31 December 2015.
 The BPI license was originally negotiated through 30 June 2016; however, Puig acquired the license for $79.2 million and paid $22.6 million for the early termination of the license.
 With this purchase, Puig now holds control of both the fashion and fragrance divisions of the Jean Paul Gaultier brand.
 The 1993 women's oriental floral Classique and the 1995 men's oriental fougere Le Male have been described by the brand as "flagship" products that "represent all the Jean Paul Gaultier values".
 Le Male was the top-selling men's fragrance in the European Union in 2012, and holds a strong market position in Australia and the United States.

 As of May 2020, the Classique, Le Male, and Scandal lines are in production.

 Style

 Jean Paul Gaultier's characteristic irreverent style dating from 1981 has led to his being known as the enfant terrible of French fashion.

 Many of Gaultier's subsequent collections have been based on street wear, focusing on popular culture, whereas others, particularly his haute couture collections, are very formal, yet at the same time unusual and playful.
 Jean Paul Gaultier says he is inspired by the baby boomers' TV culture, and the street culture where audacity sometimes triggers new trends.
-His main inspirations are the French popular culture, the mixing of types and genders, sexual fetishism and futurist designs.
+His main inspirations are French popular culture, the mixing of types and genders, sexual fetishism and futurist designs.

 The advent of his haute couture line brought him massive success in 1997.
 Through this collection, he was able to freely express the scope and range of his aesthetic, drawing inspiration from radically divergent cultures, from Imperial India to Hasidic Judaism.

-Gaultier caused shock by using unconventional models for his exhibitions, like older men and full-figured women, pierced and heavily tattooed models, and by playing with traditional gender roles in the shows.
+Gaultier caused shock by using unconventional models for his exhibitions, like older men and fat women, pierced and heavily tattooed models, and by playing with traditional gender roles in the shows.
 This earned him both criticism and enormous popularity.
 The "granny grey" hair colour trend is attributed to Gaultier, whose autumn/winter 2011 show featured models in grey beehives.
 In the spring of 2015, his catwalk show at Paris Fashion Week featured silver-haired models again, as did the shows of other fashion designers, Chanel and Gareth Pugh.
 The trend soon took off among celebrities and the general public.